Understanding acne classification is a useful tool when treating acne.

 It has great results in helping to reduce P. Acnes, as well as having mild anti comedogenic and anti inflammatory activity on the skin.

-It is also beneficial in helping to suppress any post-hyper pigmentation, that may occur in individuals who have a darker complexion.
+It is also beneficial in helping to suppress any post-hyper pigmentation, which may occur in individuals who have a darker complexion.

 - Large dome shaped lesions